 The living laboratories will focus on identifying suitable low carbon inclusions and road-testing these with the supply chain, including contractors and suppliers, to identify barriers and benefits to enhance their uptake.
 The project will then assist the trialling of such inclusions, and the response from the supply chain, to increase low carbon outcomes of projects.

-The research team will ensure the project is well informed of best practices and academic advances.
+As a PhD student, my role is to ensure the project is well informed of best practices and academic advances.
 Low carbon tendering provides a valuable mechanism for reducing greenhouse gas emissions and my thesis will inform global efforts to harness supply chains.

 A key aspect of our research will be to investigate the 'Low Carbon Readiness' of the supply chain in collaboration with the SBEnrc.
 The investigation will provide an indication of the current ability of the supply chain to provide low carbon solutions.

-The findings will inform consideration of low carbon inclusions by UrbanGrowth NSW and other State land development agencies.
+The findings will inform consideration of low carbon tender inclusions by UrbanGrowth NSW and other State land development agencies.